 -

-Do apply a sunblock on exposed areas of waxed skin before heading outside.
+Do apply a sunblock on exposed areas of newly bare skin before heading outside.

 To prevent ingrown hairs: starting a few days after your appointment, gently exfoliate the skin up to 3 times a week using a body mitt, brush or scrub.